Michael Singh: Candace Starr

 Sometime in 1975, Singh began a relationship with 16-year-old Candace Lynn Starr, but it was quickly soured by his violent behavior towards her and she eventually dumped him.
 Angered by this, he kidnapped her at gunpoint from her home in Los Angeles on September 21, dragging her into his van while Starr's two younger sisters watched.
-For the next few days, Singh kept his ex-girlfriend as a hostage until they eventually wound up at a convenience store in Gallup, New Mexico.
+For the next few months, Singh kept his ex-girlfriend as a hostage until they eventually wound up at a convenience store in Gallup, New Mexico on December 14.
 There, he drew a gun and shot Starr, killing her on the spot.

 Immediately afterward, Singh got into his van and fled, but not before some witnesses were able to get a partial view of his face and the color of his van.
 This information was later relayed to the authorities, but as they were unable to gather more evidence or identify the victim, the case quickly went cold and was left unsolved for decades.
-Starr remained unidentified until November 2009, when her DNA was submitted to CODIS and subsequently matched her profile on The Doe Network.
+Starr remained unidentified until June 2009, when her DNA was submitted to CODIS and subsequently matched her profile on The Doe Network.